ycAlex/CCP-prototype/class/class/readme.md

+This prototype covers task:1.04,1.05,1.08,1.11,1.12,1.16 and 1.14
+ create a super user->run "python manage.py createsuperuser" from command line run the progam-> run "python manage.py runserver"

 visit
     /admin/

-it will shows Class,Parent,Posts,Students and Teachers to create a super->run "python manage.py createsuperuser" from command line to run the progam-> run "python manage.py runserver"
+it will shows Class,Parent,Posts,Students and Teachers

 visit
 	/post/